Lavinia Miloșovici: Early life and career

-Miloșovici was born in a family with Serbian roots.
+Miloșovici was born into a family with Serbian roots.
 Her mother, Ildiko, was a competitive volleyball player, while her father, Tănase, was a national team wrestler.
-She began gymnastics at the age of 6 and moved to the Deva National Training Centre as she excelled in the sport.
+She began gymnastics at the age of six and moved to the Deva National Training Centre as she excelled in the sport.

 Miloșovici's gymnastics career was nearly derailed when she contracted scarlet fever at the age of 10, and again when the Romanian Revolution in 1989 temporarily closed Deva.
-However, she continued to train, and by 1990, was representing Romania in such international meets as the American Cup and the World Sports Fair.
-She competed well at the 1991 Junior European Championships, winning two gold medals.
+However, she continued to train, and by 1990 she was representing Romania in international meets such as the American Cup and the World Sports Fair.
+She competed at the 1991 Junior European Championships, winning two gold medals.

 Senior career

 Miloșovici made her debut as a senior in 1991, winning her first all-around title at the Romanian National Championships.
-She joined the Romanian team at the 1991 World Championships, where she contributed to the team's bronze medal and won her first individual World Championships title, on the vault, and placed third on the balance beam.
+She joined the Romanian team at the 1991 World Championships, where she contributed to the team's bronze medal, won her first individual World Championships title on the vault, and placed third on the balance beam.

 Miloșovici won her second individual world title on uneven bars at the 1992 World Championships.
 At the 1992 Olympics in Barcelona, Miloșovici won a total of four medals.
-She placed third in the all around and second with the Romanian team.
-She was very close to winning the all around, being tied for 1st with eventual winner Tatiana Gutsu after 3 rotations, but a big hop on her beam dismount to start the night (9.850) and a small hop on her uneven bars dismount in the final rotation (9.900) cost her the victory.
+She placed third in the all-around and second with the Romanian team.
+She was very close to winning the all-around, being tied for 1st with eventual winner Tatiana Gutsu after three rotations, but a big hop on her beam dismount to start the night (9.850) and a small hop on her uneven bars dismount in the final rotation (9.900) cost her the victory.
 In the event finals, she tied with Hungarian Henrietta Ónodi for the vault gold medal and won floor exercise with a perfect score of 10.0.
-She scored her 10 on the same night that China's Lu Li also scored a 10 (hers being for her performance on the uneven bars).
-Miloșovici's 10, in the event finals, was only the second awarded in Barcelona, and the last ever awarded at any Olympics.
-She was the only gymnast at those Games to win 2 individual golds, and combined with an all around medal and 4 overall medals, made the most successful overall gymnast of the Games.
+She scored her 10.0 on the floor exercise the same night that China's Lu Li scored a 10.0 on the uneven bars.
+Miloșovici's 10.0 in the event finals was only the second awarded in Barcelona, and the last ever awarded at any Olympics.
+She was the only gymnast at those Games to win two individual golds, and was the most successful overall gymnast of that Games, leaving with six total medals.

 After the 1992 Olympics, Miloșovici continued to compete.
-In the 1993 European Cup, she finished third in the all around, won gold on vault and uneven bars, and silver on floor.
-At the World Championships, she made all four apparatus finals.
-By winning the world title on beam, which completed her quartet of golds on each of the individual apparatuses.
-She also won the silver medal on vault, even though she finished a disappointing eighth in the all around after a fall on beam.
+In the 1993 European Cup, she finished third in the all-around, won gold on both vault and uneven bars, and silver on floor.
+At the World Championships, she made all four apparatus finals and she won the gold on beam.
+She also won the silver medal on vault, but finished eighth in the all-around after a fall on beam.